Venafi/cert-manager-venafi-demo/README.md

 server.ssl.key-password=[Password for pkcs12 file]
 ```

-# TPP usage scenarios
+# Venafi Platform usage scenarios

 Determine namespace where cert-manager is installed.
 By default it is installing into "cert-manager-example" namespace.
 We will use it in example code.

-## Creating custom TPP issuer
+## Creating custom Venafi Platform issuer

-By default one TPP issuer is alredy created when you run "make install", it called tppvenafiissuer.
-You can create more issuers for different TPP server or policies.
+By default one Venafi Platform issuer is alredy created when you run "make install", it called tppvenafiissuer.
+You can create more issuers for different Venafi Platform server or policies.

-Create a secret with TPP credentials:
+Create a secret with Venafi Platform credentials:

 ```
 kubectl create secret generic tppsecret --from-literal=user=admin --from-literal=password=tpppassword --namespace cert-manager-example
 ```

-Create TPP issuer using helm command:
+Create Venafi Platform issuer using helm command:

 ```
 helm upgrade --install tpp-venafi-issuer --namespace cert-manager-example \